adobe/spectrum-web-components/packages/color-wheel/README.md

 ## Color Formatting

-When using the color elements, use `el.color` to access the `color` property, which should manage itself in the colour format supplied.
+When using the color elements, use `el.color` to access the `color` property, which should manage itself in the color format supplied.
 If you supply a color in `rgb()` format, `el.color` should return the color in `rgb()` format, as well.

 The current color formats supported are as follows: